cava01134/BPI-Doc/docs/Leaf_S3_doc/en/README.md

 ## Programming with MicroPython

+Regardless of the programmer is a beginner or not, MicroPython is considered to be less difficult to develop than other MCU programming languages.

+Its code is easy to understand compared to other programming languages, and it has various resources accumulated over the years by the open source community.

+Just like Python, it has strong vitality and application value.

-By flashing the MicroPython firmware, you can use the Python language for programming on the development board.
+By uploading the MicroPython firmware, you can use the Python language to program in the development board.

-Will provide rich sample code and professional IDE support (such as: VsCode, PyCharm).

 ![](assets/images/Mircopython.png)